header image

 Meals

-You are on your own.
-You have to bring your food and drinks, and cook for yourself.
+Members are on their own.
+They should bring sufficient food and drink, and cook for themselves.
 Food lockers are available for rent by members to store food over the winter.
 There are fridges, a freezer and storage available.
 Everyone has to share the kitchen and dining room space.
 A gigantic stove is on from 7 am to 9 pm.

 Maintenance

-During your stay, there are no house chores, but you are expected to clean up behind you and help the caretaker, if help is needed.
-This is your lodge, please leave it as you would wish others to leave it for you.
+During a stay, there are no house chores, but everyone is expected to clean after themselves and help the caretaker, if help is needed.
+This lodge belongs to the members.
+Please leave it as you would wish others to leave it for you.

 Work Days